taivastiuku/derpibooru-explorer/README.rst

 Changelog
 ---------
+v1.1.7  - Add thumbnail enhancements to /lists/:splat urls and "Queue All" button to imagelists.

 v1.1.6  - Add and remove significant whitespaces to work with new styling

 v1.1.5  - Configuration option to remove stars